 - Because a self-publisher has total control, there are not as many checks and balances from experts who are there to make sure that what is being published is of the highest quality possible.

 - At the start, you only have yourself and the relationships that you’ve built to help you market the book.

 Traditional or self-publish…hmm…

-It’s a debate I’ve been having in my head for the past year, but I’ve finally decided to follow some advice I learned in T. Harv Eker’s Secrets of the Millionaire Mind, and I think I’ll do both!
+It's a debate I've been having in my head for the past year, but I've finally decided to follow some advice I learned in T. Harv Eker's Secrets of the Millionaire Mind, and I think I'll do both!
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Not at the same time, of course, but I would love to experience both, which is something that many authors who I know have done as well.
 This is assuming, of course, that I can write a book proposal that sparks the interest of a publisher willing to work with me. 😉

 I’ve been inspired by the likes of Chris Guillebeau and Jonathan Fields, who have recently published amazing books through traditional means and have touched the lives of so many people as a result.